 If your Honda hybrid battery needs to be replaced, it can cost anywhere between $352 and $444 in labor costs alone.
 Parts prices for a new Accord Hybrid high voltage battery will run you an estimated $14,075.

-Replacing the battery on a Honda hybrids is not as expensive as some may think – especially if you take care of it.
-Make sure to keep tabs on your car’s maintenance history in order to get an accurate estimate of what might need to be done should the time come for a replacement hybrid battery.
+Replacing the battery on a Honda hybrid is not as expensive as some may think – especially if you take care of it.

 How do you charge a dead hybrid battery?